 Dram Shop Laws in Massachusetts

 If the drunk driver who hit you bought alcohol at a bar, restaurant, or another establishment before causing the accident and your injuries, that place of business could be liable for damages.
-In Massachusetts, social hosts also open themselves to financial liability if they serve alcohol to a minor, who gets behind the wheel and causes an accident.
+In Massachusetts, social hosts also open themselves to financial liability if they serve alcohol to a minor that gets behind the wheel and causes an accident.

 Seeking Damages in Civil Court After a Boston Drunk Driving Accident